LavanyaPobbathi/Deep-learning-for-medical-imaging/README.md

 # Deep Learning of Chest vs. Abdominal X-ray Classification

 ## Overview
 This project focuses on the application of deep learning techniques to accurately classify medical images as either chest or abdominal X-rays.
-Utilizing a dataset of 75 de-identified images sourced from Open-i, we demonstrate the process of building and training a convolutional neural network model for this binary classification task.
+Utilizing a dataset of 75 de-identified images sourced from OpenAI, here demonstrated the process of building and training a convolutional neural network model for this binary classification task.
 The project leverages the MD.ai platform for image annotation and the mdai Python client library for data preparation.

 ![Deep Learning](/images/1_kBXB9JfzdHSmNLQZjt1JXw.jpg)